Google Analytics tags

 If your system is not cooling adequately and it is not in the +90 Degrees F range outside and the AC compressor is running continuously, and not cycling on and off or not cycling on at all go to Walmart and buy one $7, 12 oz. cans of refrigerant and a filling hose with a gauge.

 Hook it up using a filler hose with a gauge onto the low-pressure side of the compressor, the side marked low or the one with the fatter metal pipe attached to the compressor.
-Then and with the can upside down, the engine running and the AC is set to MAX.
-Open up the can's valve until the gauge with the compressor running (cycling on) shows the fill to be just at the lower end of the good range.
+Then with the can upside down, the engine running and the AC set to MAX.
+Open up the can's valve until the gauge with the compressor running (cycled on) shows the fill to be just at the lower end of the good range.
 Filling the refrigerant to the middle or top of the range will overfill the system with undesirable consequences.
 If the refrigerant is very low it will empty into the system quickly and if the compressor is not running it should start cycling on and off.
 If the gauge reads at the lower edge of the good range without adding any refrigerant do not add any and look elsewhere for the root cause of your cooling problem,

 If the AC compressor begins to run if previously not cycling on, and starts to cycle on and off it is a very good sign that the system now has an adequate charge.